UZH-PEG/microxanox/inst/manuscript/Response.md

 > 2.2 `finding steady states that correspond to values of one environmental driver`.
 The software does not find a steady state.
 Maybe the authors refer to the software running an open loop of the dynamic system under a set of initial conditions and a subset of parameter values (oxygen diffusivity).
 Then, the numerical evaluation of steady states could be related to environmental conditions in real systems.

 **Response:** We envisage and hope that Response R1 sufficiently clarifies steady state finding.

+!!!
+2.2 The comment has not been addressed.

 > 2.3 `Two methods for finding steady states are implemented`.
 Again, the software does not find a steady state.
 Maybe the authors refer to two simulations proposed to evaluate an open loop simulation of the dynamic model numerically.

 **Response:** We envisage and hope that Response R1 sufficiently clarifies steady state finding.

+!!!
+2.3 The comment has not been addressed.

 > 2.4 `The first runs a separate simulation for each combination of starting conditions and oxygen diffusivity`.
 This sentence is confusing.
 What the authors mean with `separate simulation` and `starting conditions`.
 Maybe the authors refer to each initial condition and parameter set value (oxygen diffusivity) as an open loop simulation run of the dynamic system.
 Are these simulations results focused on obtaining a bifurcation diagram Fig. 3 and 4 from {10.1038/s41467-017-00912-x}?
 Please clarified this point.